More Than a Little Stupid

 Through the thick woods and past the trash lining the road.
 Obviously kids come up here to be stupid, as there are several turnoffs along the way, near a bunch of fields and whatnot.
 Yup, this place definitely has the perfect makings for a local urban legend.

-[RTU – All just no dumping signs along with a bunch of “Area under 24 hour surveillance” signs – seriously.]
+[There are a lot of No Dumping signs along with a bunch of “Area under 24 hour surveillance” signs along the road.]

 And large flat spaces with light poles?
-Hmm, these are things I’ll definitely be investigating thoroughly when I make the drive.
-Of course, I already know that the whole top of this hill was a Nike Missile base back in the 1950’s and now there is some quarrying up there.
+Yes, because the whole top of this hill was a Nike Missile base back in the 1950’s and now there is some quarrying up there.

 That’s right, a Nike Missile base.
-The Metacomet Trail hikes right up and over some of the launch pads a little ways west of here, seen on the large satellite photo below.
+The Metacomet Trail hikes right up and over some of the launch pads a little ways west of here.

-[Our Metacomet Section through this area and some detailed info on the old missle base and Hospital Rock, which isn’t on the satellite image, but it’s close enough – and explains its tenuous position a bit more clearly.
+[Our Metacomet Section through this area and some detailed info on the old missle base which explains a little about this area.

-Some of the weird things we saw that day now make a little more sense.
+Some of the weird things we saw that day hiking the Metacomet now make a little more sense.
 The abandoned car parts, the 2 stroke engine sounds off to our east that day…

 The road becomes Loon Lake Road at some point, I think when it officially crosses into Plainville, and then apparently changes back to North Mountain Road where the houses start.